Human Growth Hormone and Aging

 The researchers found that the body composition of growth hormone deficient individuals was abnormal with increased fat mass, decreased lean body mass, decreased muscle/fat ratio, visceral obesity, reduced extracellular fluid volume and reduced bone mineral content.
 Furthermore, two independent groups reported impaired psychological well-being as compared to treated subjects with normal GH levels.1

-The effects of decreased human growth hormone are not as immediately dramatic as some hormones.
+The effects of decreased growth hormone are not as immediately dramatic as some hormones.
 For instance, a sudden drop in insulin is an acute condition that can be life threatening.
 The slow decline of GH over the years causes the body to wear out and break down.

 Restoring HGH to a More Healthy Level Has Been Shown to: